XnibyH/PatentMatch-Experiment/README.md

 - Recreate the processed data:
     - Download `train.parquet` and `test.parquet` to **data** dir from [Google Drive Folder](https://drive.google.com/drive/folders/1bReauP_LtdzBFpCk82RL3N8hvufGSr8r?usp=drive_link).
     - Run the [data_exploration notebook](notebooks/data_exploration.ipynb).

-Also, state python version, and the compute environment where the code was executed (Ubuntu 22.04.LTS at a local machine, AWS EC2, and similar).

 ## Data